-32. It is too soon to determine whether the cancellation of the research reactor project represents a long-term reorientation of the nuclear program or whether funds have been withdrawn from the project only temporarily to help defray expenses resulting from the recent hostilities with the United Kingdom.
+32. It is too soon to determine whether the cancellation of the research reactor project represents a longterm reorientation of the nuclear program or whether funds have been withdrawn from the project only temporarily to help defray expenses resulting from the recent hostilities with the United Kingdom.
 We have speculated that Argentina's defeat in the Falklands might give a boost to the nuclear program by encouraging the belief in Buenos Aires that nuclear weapons-or merely a foreign perception that Argentina had such weapons-could have made a difference.
 The withdrawal of funds from the reactor project argues against that thesis.
 But the transferral of funds to support reprocessing efforts rather than to help rebuild Argentine military capabilities suggests that the government remains determined to produce plutonium.
 One element of the reprocessing program is the construction of a facility to reduce plutonium to metal-a form that is useful, in practical terms, only for manufacturing explosive devices.
 It is likely that Argentina, while deferring a long-range capability to produce unsafeguarded plutonium, nevertheless wishes to reprocess power reactor fuel because of the potential nuclear weapons capability that Argentina thereby would be seen to possess.

-^{}Indeed, Argentina's need for any plutonium is unclear.
+Indeed, Argentina's need for any plutonium is unclear.
 The Argentine plan ostensibly is to reuse plutonium in existing nuclear power reactors, which ordinarily use natural uranium-an abundant domestic resource that should last well into the next century.
-Argentine nuclear officials publicly have stated an intent to sell plutonium,
+Argentine nuclear officials publicly have stated an intent to sell plutonium.

 34. Whether Argentina will choose to explode a nuclear device in the next five years is difficult to predict, although, at present, we would judge it to be unlikely.
 Elements of the Argentine military probably support nuclear testing and weapons development for national security purposes, but-considering the nature of Argentina's defense requirements-the military utility of such a program probably would not be worth the effort.
 Diplomatic and domestic political purposes might be more clearly served by a demonstration of nuclear weapons capabilities.
+But most of

-But most of the benefits of nuclear testing probably could be gained without actually exploding a device.
+Certain political benefits of a nuclear weapons program could be obtained by developing and testing a "peaceful" nuclear explosive.
+Argentina believes that it would have the right to develop such explosives under the Treaty of Tlatelolco. the benefits of nuclear testing probably could be gained without actually exploding a device.
 The incentives for nuclear testing thus do not appear to be great.
 At the same time, however, the various disincentives-including strained relations with neighboring states and with Western industrialized states, the potential for a long-term cutoff of foreign nuclear technology, uncertainty about the implications of possible Brazilian reactions-probably would not appear unmanageable to Buenos Aires.